montehoover/homeventory/README.md

 **Installing locally:**

 1. Clone the project or download the zip file.
-2. From the command line inside the project directory, run "bundle install"
+2. From the command line inside the project directory, run "bundle install".
-3. Again on the command line, run "rake db:create"
+3. Again on the command line, run "rake db:create".
-4. run "rake db:migrate"
+4. Run "rake db:migrate".
-4. To start the server on localhost:3000, run "foreman run rails server" Now you're up and running Homeventory!
+4. To start the server on localhost:3000, run "foreman run rails server".
+Now you're up and running Homeventory!